 I connect to Sahir Ludhianvi for more than one reason.
-I knew he had penned some of my favorite film songs from the golden era of music in Indian films i.e 1950s and 1960s, but I discovered many more that I did not know were also penned by him in this book.
-He and I were born in the same region 60 years apart and to my knowledge he is the only one who uses Ludhianvi in his name.
-At my graduation ceremony in Panjab University, the chief guest – whom I do not remember quoted Sahir Ludhianvi on what he said for his alma mater :
+I knew he had penned some of my favorite film songs from the golden era of music in Indian films i.e the 1950s and 1960s.
+But I discovered much more, that I did not know was also penned by him in this book.
+He and I were born in the same region 60 years apart.
+And to my knowledge, he is the only one who uses Ludhianvi in his name.
+At my graduation ceremony in Panjab University, the chief guest – whom I do not remember quoted Sahir Ludhianvi on what he said for his alma mater:

 I have spent 4 years of my youth with you

-In the beginning author mentions his process of selecting the poet for writing a biography, and how he eliminated other names from the initial list he had.
-This gave me a message that author was not really looking at the life of Sahir but was looking for a candidate among his contemporaries to study and write about.
+In the beginning, the author mentions his process of selecting the poet for writing a biography.
+And how he eliminated other names from the initial list he had.
+This gave me a message that author was not really looking at the life of Sahir.
+But was looking for a candidate among his contemporaries to study and write about.
 It also threw light on the paucity of material available on these legendary figures.
-People who have worked with them or who knew them are also on their way out, so for the author it was like catch them while you can and get some first hand information about the poet he has chosen to profile.
+People who have worked with them or who knew them are also on their way out.
+So for the author, it was like catch them while you can.
+And get some first-hand information about the poet he has chosen to profile.

 Sahir’s initial life was spent living with a mother who separated from his father to keep him away, to protect her son from a bad influence.
-This in those times was not usual and played a major influence in Sahir’s life and reflects later in his poetry.
-This part of his life gives a insight into the formation of the personality of Sahir including his deep attachment with his mother.
-Progressive writer’s movement that involved all the leading poets of those times like Jan-nisar Akhtar, Kaifi Azmi etc tells you about the times when poets had a platform to voice their opinion and share their works, but then when you look at their work you also know that they had something to say from those platforms.
+This in those times was not usual.
+And played a major influence in Sahir’s life.
+And reflects later in his poetry.
+This part of his life gives an insight into the formation of the personality of Sahir including his deep attachment to his mother.
+Progressive writer’s movement that involved all the leading poets of those times like Jan-Nisar Akhtar, Kaifi Azmi etc tells you about the times when poets had a platform to voice their opinion.
+And share their works.
+But then when you look at their work you also know that they had something to say from those platforms.

-Book is full of poetry and lyrics many of which an average film song listener would recognize.
-Author has painstakingly translated all the lyrics, and I must admit I did not read the translation as I do understand Hindi / Urdu and enjoyed them in original.
-It is not a complete biography or a complete analysis of the poet’s work, but I guess this is the best an author could have done with the material available.
+The book Sahir Ludhianvi – The People’s Poet, is full of poetry and lyrics.
+Many of which an average film song listener would recognize.
+Author has painstakingly translated all the lyrics.
+And I must admit I did not read the translation as I do understand Hindi/Urdu and enjoyed them in original.
+It is not a complete biography or a complete analysis of the poet’s work.
+But I guess this is the best an author could have done with the material available.